eat-sleep-fortnite-repeat/eat-sleep-foo-repeat.github.io/index.md

 ![](doc/about-us-updated.jpg)

 ## Testing
-In the test derectory there are test to ensure site pages display and function as they should.
+In the test directory there are tests to ensure site pages display and function as they should.
 ![](doc/GreenTests.png)

 ## Deployment